Skip to content

 What Is Book Value?

-Definition of book value with the formula, a worked fixed asset example, and how book value differs from market value and from net book value.
+Definition of book value with the formula, a worked fixed asset example, and how book value differs from market value, salvage value and net book value.

 AMPthilly Updated